evapachetti/2d_cnn_pca/README.md

-# 2d_cnn_pca
+# Machine and deep learning prediction of prostate cancer aggressiveness using multiparametric mri
-Official code for "Machine and deep learning prediction of prostate cancer aggressiveness using multiparametric mri"
+Official code for [**Machine and deep learning prediction of prostate cancer aggressiveness using multiparametric mri**](https://www.frontiersin.org/journals/oncology/articles/10.3389/fonc.2021.802964/full).
+This repository contains the code employed to perform all the deep learning experiments.

+## Dataset
+To perform our experiments, we employed a private dataset provided by the Careggi University Hospital (Florence).
+The aim was to predict prostate cancer aggressiveness for multiparametric MRI images.